Ben Ray - Science

 Who is this guy?

-I have been married for 10 years.
-We have 4 children from 9 years old to 18 months.
-My wife and I met as dance partners at BYU, and we currently teach dance classes through community education.
+I have been married for 11 years.
+We have 4 children from 10 to 2 years old.
+My wife and I met as dance partners at BYU, and we occasionally teach dance classes through community education.
+My wife is also a Zumba instructor in Kamas and Heber.

 I was originally in computer engineering before teaching.
 I decided that I needed a career that interacted with people and not just a computer screen.
 I don't watch TV and I do not own a cell phone.
 Somehow I survive.